msu-anthropology/anp412-webmapping-lab/README.md

 This esentially closees out the Javasript command you started in step 4.

-At this point, your map should load in the browser.
-It won't have anything on it - that comes next.
+At this point, your map should open the `basic_html_template.html` file you've been working on in your browser.
+If you've done everything correctly, you should see a map of London.
+You should be able to zoom in, zoom out, and pan the map.
+Congratulations!
+You've successfully created a webpage that displays an interactive webmap.

 ### Adding a Marker to your Map